-John specializes in medieval and early modern art in Europe and the Mediterranean, with a geographical focus on Italy and Byzantium.
-His book project, Fraction = Union, examines how artists used graphic visual allegories of Christ’s fractured body as a means to conceptualize and represent ecumenical union: the movement to unite Christian peoples worldwide into one, undivided, “universal” Church.
+John specializes in medieval and early modern art in Europe and the Mediterranean basin, with a geographical focus on Italy and the Christian East.
+His research examines the new meanings that objects and images accrue when brought into different cultural or ideological contexts and premodern paradigms for issues in contemporary society.
+His book project, Fraction = Union, investigates how visual allegories of Christ’s fractured body became a means to conceptualize and represent oecumenical union: the idea of all Christian peoples united as one in an undivided, “worldwide” Church.

 Essay in “A Questionnaire on Monuments.”
 October, vol. 165 (Summer, 2018): 85–87.

 “Weapons for Remembering.”
 Enrico Riley: Infinite Receptors, exh. cat., Jaffe-Friede Gallery, Dartmouth College (Hanover, NH: Trustees of Dartmouth College, 2017), 24–27.

 “Kara’s Dust.”
 The Ecstasy of St. Kara / Kara Walker: New Works, ed.
 Beau Rutland and Reto Thüring, exh. cat., Cleveland Museum of Art (New Haven: Yale University Press, 2016), 30–33.